datacamp/community-courses-introduction-to-probability-and-data-labs/chapter2.md

 The markdown file contains the instuctions to answer the multiple choice question below.

 <strong>Q10.
-In what year did we see the most total number of births in the U.S.?</strong>
+Determine the on time arrival percentage based on whether the flight departed on time or not.
+What percent of flights that were "delayed" departing arrive "on time"?</strong>

 *** =instructions
-- Number 1
+- Number 1 - NEEDS TO BE UPDATED
-- Number 2
+- Number 2 - NEEDS TO BE UPDATED
-- Number 3
+- Number 3 - NEEDS TO BE UPDATED
-- Number 4
+- Number 4 - NEEDS TO BE UPDATED
-- Number 5
+- Number 5 - NEEDS TO BE UPDATED

 *** =hint